-If you notice the snake is cold, but you aren’t sure if it is alive or dead, a warm soak may help the animal get back to raise their body temperature.
+If you notice the snake is cold but you aren’t sure if it is alive or dead, a warm soak may help the animal get back to raise its body temperature.

 Snakes Who Fake Their Death

-There are a few snakes in the wild who will do anything to get out of a jam.
+A few snakes in the wild will do anything to get out of a jam.

 Hognose snakes, commonly dubbed zombie snakes, are one such species.

 People nickname these animals the zombie snake because they are “dead” and “come back to life” after some time.

 Zombie snakes will fake their death to get out of becoming someone else’s meal.